 When married couples face challenges in their marriage, many of them seek out marriage counsellors to help them navigate through those difficult circumstances and situations.
 However, marriage counselling isn’t only reserved for married couples.
-Many couples in Australia are using the proactive measure of pre-marriage counselling to address relationship issues, pain points, and potential red flags before they walk down the aisle.
+Many couples in Australia are using the proactive measure of pre-marriage counselling to address relationship issues, pain points, and potential red flags before they walk down the aisle and get married.

 Couples counselling is an ideal way to prepare you and your partner for your future married life.
 With the excitement of wedding planning and the blush of engagement, it can be easy to forget the realities of sharing your life with another person.
 Pre-marriage counselling can help address existing relationship issues while building strategies and ways of coping with life milestones that many couples face, such as child-rearing, job loss, or the death of a close family member.

 Many couples who engage in marriage counselling see benefits from it.
 Like most treatments, the greatest results are seen early on.
 Studies suggest that established couples with long-standing and deep-rooted issues may see less results from counselling than newer couples who are seeking out guidance in the early stages of their relationship.
 Like any ingrained habits or behaviours, the longer you have them, the more difficult they are to change.
 So starting prior to marriage could be a great option for a sucessful marriage.

 Successful counselling only occurs when all parties involved put in the time and work required to see lasting changes.
 If one or either party isn’t fully committed to the methods of the counselling sessions, it may be a waste of time for both of you.
 However, if you approach your pre-marriage counselling with an open mind and a willingness to support each other through the process, the outcomes and future benefit to your marriage can be substantial.

 And What Will I Take Away From This?